arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/datasheet/datasheet.md

 RTD with 3 wires has generally two wires with the same color.

-- Connect the two wires with the same color to the - and the ICx screw terminals.
+- Connect the two wires with the same color to the - and the ICx screw terminals respectively.
 - Connect the wire with a different color to the + screw terminal.

 ***3 wires RTD can only be measured by channels __I1__ and __I2__.***